disbuted/roblox-mem-spoofer/README.md

-# roblox-mem-spoofer
+# READ ME FIRST
-A simple memory usage spoofer written in LUA with changable variables for what you'd like to set the memory min and max usage too
+- Just a simple Memory usage spoofer written in LUA that can be easily intergrated into any sort of LUA based cheat for: Da hood, PF, Crim, etc.